chromium/chromium/styleguide/c++/c++.md

     bots in a bad state.
 Use the `ASSERT_xx()` and `EXPECT_xx()` family of macros, which report failures gracefully and can continue running other tests.
+  * Dereferencing a null pointer in C++ is generally UB (undefined behavior) as the compiler is free to assume a dereference means the pointer is not null and may apply optimizations based on that.
+As such, there is sometimes a strong opinion to `CHECK()` pointers before dereference.
+Chromium builds with the `no-delete-null-pointer-checks` Clang/GCC flag which prevents such optimizations, meaning the side effect of a null dereference would just be the use of 0x0 which will lead to a crash on all the platforms Chromium supports.
+As such we do not use `CHECK()` to guard pointer deferences.
+A `DCHECK()` can be used to document that a pointer is never null, and doing so as early as possible can help with debugging, though our styleguide now recommends using a reference instead of a pointer when it cannot be null.

 ## Miscellany